-During the above, SPOTLIGHT on SARAH CROWNER in a chair.
+During the above, SPOTLIGHT on CALLY SPOONER (as SARAH CROWNER) in a chair at the desk.
 She opens a letter with a Dublin postmark and begins reading to herself.
 The voice of MARIA FUSCO reads along.

 MF:

 Doublin, 7 January 2008.
 Dear cooperator,